Transforming Catholic Education

 The Roche Center for Catholic Education forms Catholic school educators to become agents of change who work to create excellent Pre K-12 schools.
-Through our advocacy and research-based professional development programs, we help Catholic schools live out their mission to educate children for faith-filled, successful lives.
-Please learn more about us by looking through our programs, and our support of dual-language immersion schools.
+Through our leadership programs, development of culturally and linguistically diverse schools, sustaining professional education, and research, we strengthen and transform Catholic schools and improve student outcomes.

 At the Roche Center for Catholic Education, we center the unique gifts and vocation of Catholic educators.
 Embedded within every program is a focus on the ‘cura personalis,’ or “care of the whole person,” which attends to the spiritual, communal and intellectual aspects of formation.